-Organizing a Sir John A’s Great Canadian Kilt Skate in your community is easy.
+Organizing a Great Canadian Kilt Skate in your community is easy.
 Basically you need three things:

-But the great success of Sir John A’s Great Canadian Kilt Skate has been due to the added touches that make for a memorable event.
+But the great success of the Great Canadian Kilt Skate has been due to the added touches that make for a memorable event.
 Some of these include:

-- Get the word out to your members and networks.
+Get the word out to your members and networks.
 Social media has been a powerful tool for kilt skates.
-Check out the Facebook event page of the Scottish Heritage Council of Manitoba for one example.
-We've launched our own Facebook event page for the bicentennial event in 2015.

-- Look for partners in your community: highland dance companies; scottish country dancing clubs; highland regiments; Scottish pubs.
+Look for partners in your community: Highland dance companies; Scottish country dancing clubs; curling clubs; hockey teams; highland regiments; Scottish pubs.
 Look for partner organizations that can add some youth and exuberance to the festivities!

-- Provide hot chocolate and a birthday cake – we’re celebrating a birthday after all!
-Sir John A’s birthday: January 11, 1815.
+Provide hot chocolate and a birthday cake – the original kilt skates were organized to celebrate the birthday of Sir John A. Macdonald, born January 11, 1815, in Glasgow.

-- Decorate with Scottish bunting and regalia – the Government of Scotland can help.
-Contact their office in Toronto.
+Decorate with Scottish bunting and regalia – the Government of Scotland can help.

-- Stay in touch with your kilt skate colleagues in other partner cities.
+Stay in touch with your kilt skate colleagues in other partner cities.
 There’s a good-natured rivalry over who gets the most skaters out on the coldest day, and at the end of the season, we'll declare one city to be the Kilt Skate Capital of Canada!

 This year, the 4th Annual Sir John A’s Great Canadian Kilt Skate will once again be held in cities across Canada.
 Check the hyperlinks for activities in your community.